Terry Steinbach: Coaching

 From 2008 to 2012, Steinbach was a coach for the Wayzata High School boys varsity baseball team in Plymouth, Minnesota.
 Steinbach's son Lucas played with the team during this time before graduating in June 2012.
 He also worked as the Twins' minor league instructor for thirteen years.

 On October 22, 2012, the Twins hired Steinbach to be the bench coach and catching instructor on manager Ron Gardenhire's coaching staff, succeeding Steve Liddle.
 Stuart Turner, a catching prospect for the Twins, credited Steinbach's tutelage in spring training for his improvement as a catcher.
 In 2014, Steinbach managed games in April and August, when Gardenhire was unable to attend the game.

 Personal life

 Steinbach and his wife, Mary, have three children.
 Their two sons both played college baseball.

-Terry's brother, Tom, was a teammate on the Golden Gophers' baseball team.
-Tom was the right fielder.
+Terry's brothers, Tim and Tom, were teammates on the Golden Gophers' baseball team.
+Tim was a catcher and Tom was the right fielder.

 In August 2024, Steinbach was inducted into the Oakland Athletics Hall of Fame.